Edmund Tudor, 1st Earl of Richmond: Birth and early life

-Following the death of Henry V of England, the Queen dowager Catherine of Valois married Owen Tudor.
-The marriage was in secret, and was not common knowledge until after Catherine's death.
-It is accepted that Catherine and Owen were married around 1429/30, as the Queen stopped living in the household of her son Henry VI, and Owen was granted the rights of an Englishman in the Parliament of May 1432.
+Following the death of Henry V of England, the Queen Dowager Catherine of Valois married the Welsh commoner Owen Tudor.
+The marriage took place in secret, and was not common knowledge until after Catherine's death.
+It is accepted that Catherine and Owen were married around 1429/30, as the Queen Dowager had stopped living in the household of her son Henry VI, and Owen was granted the rights of an Englishman in the Parliament of May 1432.

 The children of Catherine and Owen were born away from court.
-Their first son, Edmund, was born at Much Hadham Palace, Hertfordshire.
-The manor house was owned by the Bishop of London.
+Their first son, Edmund, was born at Much Hadham Palace, Hertfordshire, a manor house owned by the Bishop of London.
 In 1436, his mother retired to Bermondsey Abbey, where she died on 3 January 1437.
-With Catherine dead, the Queen's enemies moved against Owen.
-He was called to London, but was acquitted by the Royal court of charges relating to the marriage.
+With Catherine dead, the Queen Dowager's enemies moved against Owen.
+He was summoned to London, but was acquitted by the courts of charges relating to the marriage.
 While en route to Wales, he was arrested and imprisoned in Newgate Prison.
 After he escaped in early 1438, he was recaptured and imprisoned once more in Windsor Castle.

-Following the death of their mother and the imprisonment of their father, Edmund and his brother Jasper were brought up in the care of Katherine de la Pole, the daughter of Michael de la Pole, 2nd Earl of Suffolk, with whom they remained till at least March 1442.
-Henry VI began to take notice of his half-brothers by that point.
-He ensured that they were placed in the care of priests who oversaw their teaching.
-Edmund, and his brother and father, were taken into Henry's royal household.
-Henry was seemingly fond of his half brothers, and ennobled each of them with Edmund becoming Earl of Richmond on 15 December 1449, and Jasper Earl of Pembroke on 23 November 1452.
+After the death of their mother and the subsequent imprisonment of their father, Edmund and his brother Jasper were brought up in the care of Katherine de la Pole, the daughter of Michael de la Pole, 2nd Earl of Suffolk, with whom they remained till at least March 1442.
+It was at that point that Henry VI began to take an interest in his half-brothers; he ensured that they were placed in the care of priests who oversaw their education.
+Edmund, and his brother and father, were taken into Henry VI's household.
+Henry VI was seemingly fond of his half brothers, and ennobled each of them: Edmund was created Earl of Richmond on 15 December 1449, and Jasper Earl of Pembroke on 23 November 1452.